Lymph node biopsy

 For some cancers, a special way of finding the best lymph node to biopsy is used.
 This is called sentinel lymph node biopsy, and it involves:

-- A tiny amount of a tracer, either a radioactive tracer (radioisotope) or a blue dye, is injected at the tumor site.
+A tiny amount of a tracer, either a radioactive tracer (radioisotope) or a blue dye or both, is injected at the tumor site or in the area of the tumor.

 After the sample is removed, it is sent to the laboratory for examination.